Your AI agents code fast. This is how they code right.

 CLI

 Also runs as an MCP server (Cursor, Codex, any MCP host).
-Full docs →
+Step-by-step guide → · Full docs →

 The story behind it.